ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 >
 > **T9** was originally added to **OROAD-0** to help itemize the organizational intents of OAC.
 The scope has since been altered.

 **T9** is a milestone which accounts for the differing success and funding possibilities for the OAC project.
-Namely these are:
+Namely, these are:

 1. The project continues, but as essentially a hobby project seeking to slowly groundswell with open source contribution.
 At the end of **[T9](#t9-an-interlude)** this likely stands as a portfolio project for **[[Liam Monninger](mailto:liam@ramate.io)]**.
 2. The project finds a means to bootstrap but **[[Liam Monninger](mailto:liam@ramate.io)]** remains the sole full-time contributor.